 Here she's making tea (left) or fetching water (right).

 Your cursor, being that of a china doll, accompanies the emperor throughout the game.
 She's a character in and of herself, though she's not mentioned once in the actual narrative of the lovelorn duo.
-Her arms will point outstretched if you can move in that direction flair out when you can grab an object.
+Her arms will point outstretched if you can move in that direction or flair out when you can grab an object.
 She will also occasionally appear in the game world making tea or banging a drum.
 These cutscenes are separate from the love story and have no real bearing on the game's ultimate goal.
-Instead, they serve as a cute way to show how a number of traditional tools, instruments and other objects worked or played.
+Instead, they serve as a cute way to show how a number of traditional tools, instruments and other objects worked or played in the mid 19th century.

 Even though the gameplay is rather unfocused and undisciplined, the atmosphere, visuals and story are all top-notch.
 Xian Feng's tragic love affair with Lotus Spring is one for the ages and this somewhat minimalist retelling more than does it justice.
 You can even find a composition of a traditional Chinese folk song based on the tale within the music room.
 In fact, there is a lot of historical art and cultural factoids proudly on display throughout the game.